 Foot pain is no laughing matter!
 And for adults and especially for those with arthritis it is very common.
 Although “barking dogs” are a common problem, there is no need to suffer.
-If you find yourself repeatedly saying my feet hurt – orthotics for your foot pain may help.
+If you experience pain in the arch, heel or other areas of your feet, orthotics may be the solution.
+Learn how orthotics can help your foot pain.

 Orthotics, also known as insoles, are molded pieces of rubber, leather, metal, plastic, or other synthetic material that are inserted into your shoe.
 They are designed to provide relief from pain and discomfort by reallocating weight and reducing the pressure and stress on your feet.
 In other words, they work by balancing your foot in a neutral position and cushioning it from too much pounding.